-SECONDARY - Every student at the High School (Grades 9-12) is responsible for having money in their cafeteria account or cash in hand at the register for all school.
+SECONDARY - Every student at the High School (Grades 9-12) is responsible for having money in his/her cafeteria account or cash in hand at the register.
 Exceptions may be considered for a student who is unable to take full responsibility for his/her cafeteria account.
-Charging of meals due to insufficient funds NOT ALLOWED.
-If meal charger do occur and are not paid by the end of each marking period, report cards may be held at the discretion of the principal.
+Charging of meals due to insufficient funds is NOT ALLOWED.